 The interior of Hôtel de Berri is daringly innovative – think sassy leopard-print chairs juxtaposed with classy marble columns – which is perhaps unsurprising, considering that it was once owned by the avant-garde fashion designer Elsa Schiaparelli.
 The stylish decor is enhanced by a private art collection dating back to the 1900s, and there are decorative stone busts at every turn.
 But it’s the hotel’s spa that is the ultimate highlight, with its two Carita treatment rooms and a pair of hammams, one of which is exclusively for women.
 Outside, a private park lined with century-old trees provides a vestige of calm.
 For the more active, the fitness centre is open 24 hours a day and is equipped with state-of-the-art weightlifting and Technogym machines.

-Part of the luxury Dorchester Group, the five-star Le Meurice is located between the Place de la Concorde, the Louvre and the Jardin des Tuileries.
+Part of the luxury Dorchester Group, the five-star Le Meurice is located between the Place de la Concorde and the Louvre – on the edge of the Jardin des Tuileries.
 The spectacular interior design, which draws inspiration from the Louis XVI era, is also the work of designer Philippe Starck.
 The hotel’s suites are truly decadent, with golden furnishings, draped curtains, plush seating and marble bathrooms.
-Tuck into Mediterranean and French classic cuisine in the hotel’s three-Michelin-star restaurant, where guests are seated beneath chandeliers and surrounded by marble columns, or seek out the elegant Dalí restaurant, which was named in the artist’s honour.
+Tuck into magnificent cuisine in the hotel’s two-Michelin-starred restaurant, where guests are seated beneath chandeliers and surrounded by marble columns; or seek out the elegant Restaurant Le Dalí restaurant, which was named in the artist’s honour.
 And for relaxation, there is an on-site spa complete with world-class facilities.

-The Prince de Galles hotel, a 10-minute walk from the Champs-Élysées, is another Art Deco Parisian hotel.
+The Prince de Galles hotel, close to the Champs-Élysées, is another art deco Parisian hotel.
 Opened in 1929 at the height of the Roaring ’20s, this hotel was meticulously restored by Pierre-Yves Rochon, who incorporated sleek, streamlined designs and monochrome tones into the original design.
-There are 115 rooms and 44 classy suites on offer at The Prince de Galles, and the best suites command unrivalled views of the area’s top sites.
+There are 116 rooms and 43 classy suites on offer at The Prince de Galles, and the best suites command unrivalled views of the area’s top sites.
 The food is excellent too; the newly opened restaurant, Akira Back (led by the Michelin-starred chef of the same name) serves modern Asian dishes combined with international flavours.

 Four Seasons Hotel George V is located in the Golden Triangle of Paris, the city’s high-end shopping district.
-The palatial building was originally constructed in 1928, and is a stunning example of Art Deco architecture and design.
-Many of the sumptuous suites, whose elegant interiors feature marble fireplaces, richly decorated fabrics and cornice ceilings, offer views of the Arc de Triomphe, the Eiffel Tower and the Grand Palais.
-When it comes to dining, indulge in gastronomy from both the French Riviera and northern Italy in the hotel’s three restaurants, which boast no fewer than five Michelin stars between them.
+The palatial building was originally constructed in 1928 and is a spectacular example of art deco architecture and design.
+Many of the sumptuous suites, which feature marble fireplaces, richly decorated fabrics and cornice ceilings, offer views of the Arc de Triomphe, the Eiffel Tower and the Grand Palais.
+When it comes to dining, indulge in gastronomy from both the French Riviera and Northern Italy in the hotel’s three restaurants, which boast no fewer than five Michelin stars between them.